mredenti/ModernCMake/slides/episodes/library.md

 Mature applications are often built from many components, and I don't mean external dependencies here.
 Specifically, I'm talking about internal libraries.
 Adding them to the project is useful from a structural perspective, as related things are packaged together in a single logical entity.
 And they can be linked with other targets – another library or an executable.
 This is especially convenient when multiple targets are using the same library.

+As software developers, we deliberately draw boundaries and designate components to group one or more units of translation (.cpp files).
+We do it for multiple reasons: to increase code readability, manage coupling and connascence, speed up the build process, and finally, extract the reusable components.

 ## A GREETINGS LIBRARY - SET UP (I)

 :::::::::::::: {.columns}